espocrm/cla/README.md

-# cla
+# EspoCRM Contributors License Agreements

-Contributors License Agreements of EspoCRM
+This repository serves to manage contributors license agreements at EspoCRM.